-If necessary, you can select a different Aspect setting to optimize the image.
-The resolution at which the image displays for a given setting depends on the currently active picture source, as listed in the following tables.
+Images can be automatically resized to display at the projector's native resolution (1280×720) when the Aspect setting is set to Auto.
+If necessary, you can select a different Aspect setting to optimize the image (see page 23).
+The resolution at which the image displays for a given setting depends on the currently active picture source, as listed below.